lsst-dm/dmtn-099/index.rst

 A database sequence is the usual method to generate unique IDs for use within a database.
-However, a sequence alone will not meet the universally unique ID requirement across all Butler repositories as there cannot be a central source of sequence values.
-A universally unique ID can be generated with the combination of local database sequences and an ingestion site ID that uniquely identifies each Gen3 Butler repository.
+However, a sequence alone will not meet the universally unique ID requirement across all Butler registries as there cannot be a central source of sequence values.
+A universally unique ID can be generated with the combination of local database sequences and an ingestion site ID that uniquely identifies each Gen3 Butler registry.

 We considered several different approaches to implementing this.
 The most obvious implementation stores these IDs as a two-column primary key.
 Other implementations